Clawthorpe

-Clawthorpe is a hamlet in the Westmorland and Furness district, in the county of Cumbria, England.
+Clawthorpe is a hamlet in the civil parish of Burton-in-Kendal, in the Westmorland and Furness district, in the ceremonial county of Cumbria, England.
 It is near the village of Burton-in-Kendal and the town of Kendal.
 Clawthorpe is on the A6070 road and nearly on the M6 motorway, but there is no access to Clawthorpe from the motorway.
+The name "Clawthorpe" means "the thorp of the clerks".